 During his nearly four-decade career at Community College of Philadelphia, Ned Bachus won multiple teaching awards and has spoken at colleges, libraries, and bookstores about the art and science of teaching and learning.

-As a songwriter and solo artist and as a member of the Philadelphia-based band, Sacred CowBoys, he has recorded several CDs and performed in music venues throughout eastern United States; his songs have been performed and recorded by various artists in the U.S., and have been featured on NPR programs including A Prairie Home Companion.
+As a songwriter and member of Sacred CowBoys, he has recorded and performed widely; his songs have been performed and recorded by various artists in the U.S., and have been featured on radio programs, including A Prairie Home Companion.

 2 thoughts on “About the Author”

 YES, Patsy.
 I do remember you.
 Thank you for saying hello.
 Do you have contact with your classmates?
 If so, please say hi for me.
 And I’d love to hear about your life.
 You made me smile tonight.

 Considered it an honor to know Ned way before knowing he was an author.
 He is a fine gentleman who has blessed us with his presence in Maine.